kimpro82/MyPractice/C&Cpp/README.md

 - Especially `Deque` is something greater than `vector` and `list`
 - `Prior Queue` that is also one of the container adaptor from Deque and consists of `heap` will be continued ……

-※ All codes includes the following lines. :
+※ All codes include the following lines. :
 ```cpp
 #include <iostream>